 Sports and Recreation

 Tucson is well known for its sports and recreational activities.
-Among the sports programs at the U of A are the following: Baseball, Men’s and Women’s Basketball, Football, and Men’s and Women’s Golf.
+Among the sports programs at the U of A are the following: Baseball, Softball, Men’s and Women’s Basketball, Football, and Men’s and Women’s Golf.
 For more information on U of A sports, click here.
 The Tucson Roadrunners hockey team is the AHL affiliate of the Arizona Coyotes NHL team.
 For more information on the Roadrunners, click here.
 To visit the City of Tucson’s Parks and recreation information, click here.

 Downtown and University Blvd. are just two of Tucson’s exciting nightlife venues.
 Tucson’s nightlife opportunities range from bar and grills, to gourmet restaurants, to shopping and cultural events.
 In addition to Visit Tucson, information on Tucson’s nightlife can be obtained from the Downtown Tucson partnership, by clicking here.

 Tucson is a nationally recognized vacation destination with numerous resorts dispersed across the region.
 Among Tucson’s highest rated resorts are the Forbes Five-Star Ritz-Carlton, Dove Mountain, and the Four-Star, Casino Del Sol Resort.